|Issue No. 009 · ·|

-Last week we learned about major 6th chords.
+Today we are going to learn major 6th chords.
 They are 4-note chords -- the root, 3rd, 5th -- just like a major chord, but you also add the 6th degree of the scale to the major triad.
 The 6th is ALWAYS one whole step above the 5th -- never a half step -- so they are real easy to find.

 Today we will change those major 6th chords into minor 6th chords just by altering the 3rd 1/2 step -- in other words, a minor triad with a 6th on top.